jerrylai19990120/Daily-Goal-Manager/README.md

   Once user fills in the form and submits, a message pops on success.
   Also, users can see the added goal at the end of the list.
   ![Image of goalForm2](https://github.com/csc309-summer-2020/team29/blob/master/readme_img/goalForm2.png)
+  The goal form creates a new Goal object and creates a `POST` request to add the goals to the `goals` database.

-* **Goal List** - Below the "Add New Goal Form" tab, there is a list of goals that are currently in the database (Currently hardcoded data).
+* **Goal List** - Below the "Add New Goal Form" tab, there is a list of goals that are currently in the `goals` database.
   For each goal, users can view the title, description, and duration of the goal.
-Also, there is a "More Info" button which will direct the user to Goal Details.
+  - Also, there is a "More Info" button and "Report" button for each goal.
+The "More Info" button will redirect the user to Goal Details page for each goal.
+The "Report" button will report the goal to the Admin, where Admin can review and delete the reported goals.

 ### Goal Details